List of minor Hebrew Bible figures, A–K: Gatam

 Gatam (גַּעְתָּם "a burnt valley") is a name which appears in Genesis and Chronicles in a genealogy of the Edomites.
 In Genesis 36:11 and 1 Chronicles 1:36, Gatam is described the "son" of Eliphaz, the son of Esau (who is according to the Bible the forefather of the Edomites).
 In the passages which describe Gatam as a "son" of Eliphaz, he is listed alongside his "brothers": Teman, Omar, Zepho, and Kenaz according to Genesis; a similar but slightly larger list of brothers in Chronicles (Chronicles includes Amalek as a brother of Gatam).
 However, in Genesis 36:16, Gatam and Amalek (along with a previously unmentioned Korah) are described not as individual sons but as "clans" of Eliphaz.

 Gazez

 In the Masoretic Text of the Hebrew Bible, two individuals by the name of Gazez (גָּזֵז) appear in 1 Chronicles 2:46.
+The New International Version reads:

+Caleb’s concubine Ephah was the mother of Haran, Moza and Gazez.
+Haran was the father of Gazez.

 However, the Peshitta includes only one Gazez, and at least one biblical scholar has suggested that the second Gazez may have been included in the Masoretic Text by mistake.